 Family violence & sexual violence work programme

 Family violence and sexual violence is unacceptable.
-However, New Zealand has amongst the highest reported rates of family violence and sexual violence in the developed world.
+However, Aotearoa New Zealand has amongst the highest reported rates of family violence and sexual violence in the developed world.

-Responsibility for addressing family violence and sexual violence is currently distributed across at least 10 government agencies.
+Responsibility for addressing family violence and sexual violence is currently distributed across at least ten government agencies.
 A cross-government joint venture is developing new ways of working across government, and with iwi and communities, to reduce family violence and sexual violence through an integrated response.

-This will help ensure victims and families get help tailored to their needs, and perpetrators are held to account and supported to change their behaviour.
+This will help ensure victims and whānau get help tailored to their needs, and perpetrators are held to account and supported to change their behaviour.

 Main initiatives

-New Zealand needs an integrated and effective system for addressing these forms of violence that is joined up, aligned and makes a difference.
+Aotearoa New Zealand needs an integrated and effective system for addressing these forms of violence that is joined up, aligned and makes a difference.
 An effective system requires a workforce in which everyone knows their role and feels competent and resourced to take action.

 Key projects include: